NODE HELP

 Ramda JS NPM (How It Works For Developers)

 Ramda is a practical functional library for JavaScript, designed specifically for building modular, reusable code.
 It emphasizes immutability and pure functions, making it a powerful tool for managing state and data transformations in JavaScript applications.
-Unlike other libraries such as Lodash or Underscore, Ramda follows a more functional approach, offering a wide range of utilities that facilitate functional programming style.
+Unlike other libraries such as Lodash or Underscore, Ramda follows a more functional approach, offering a wide range of utilities that facilitate a functional programming style.

-Ramda JS NPM (How It Works For Developers): Figure 1 - Ramda: A practical functional library for Javascript programmers
+Ramda JS NPM (How It Works For Developers): Figure 1 - Ramda: A practical functional library for JavaScript programmers

 Core Principles of Ramda